 Review of Olive & June’s New Press on Nails- The Instant Mani

-I have a 20% discount to Olive & June with the code: OJLaurenErro20
+I have a 20% discount code to Olive & June with the code: OJLaurenErro20

 If you like video reviews and want to see the full application process watch here:

-Initial thoughts of Olive & June’s Glue on Nails:
+Initial thoughts of Olive & June’s Instant Mani Glue on Nails:

 First, I couldn’t get over how much you get for $10!
 42 nails!
 That’s almost double any other brand out there.
 They go from SUPER narrow to SUPER wide, which I appreciate because I have wide nails and some brands don’t fit (hello, Kiss Impress Press ons, I’m talking to you).
+You will definitely find the right size nails for your needs.
 But because Olive & June have 42 nails you can easily get two full sets out of a $10 container, that’s $5 per set!
 They also provide you with a wood push stick (I love these), an alcohol wipe, a nail buffer & file, and glue.

 They have SO MANY cute styles.
 Lots of fun designs & colors to choose from.
 I bought two sets, a neutral & white star set and a fun set for Valentine’s Day.